Yandex Cloud

 Management console

-1. Under Network on the VM page in the management console, find the VM's public IP address and enter it in the A resource record you previously created.
+1. In the management console, go to the VM page, find the VM public IP address under Network, and add it to the type A resource record you created earlier.

 add-ssh

-2. Open the domain name you configured or the VM's address in the browser.
+2. In your browser, open the WordPress admin panel using the domain name you configured or the VM's address: http://<domain_name_or_VM_public_address>/wp-admin.

 How to delete the resources you createdHow to delete the resources you created